Charlotte Mansfield, a Woman Photographer Goes to War

 Production Credits: Co-director (with A. Neff and J. Williams), Director of Photography

 “Filmed over the course of a summer in Clarksdale, Mississippi, Let the World Listen Right provides insight into the rich musical interactions of the Mississippi Delta while documenting the dreams and struggles of young people in the region today.
 The piece is tied together with hip-hop performances by Top Notch and Da Fam as well as performances by blues artist Terry “Big T” Williams and gospel singer Martha Raybon” (Folkstreams.net).
-The film was supported by a Summer Research Grant from the University of North Carolina’s Center for the Study of the American South, and is distributed by Folkstreams, a national preserve of American folklore films that is supported by the National Endowment for the Arts.
+The film was supported by a Summer Research Grant from the University of North Carolina’s Center for the Study of the American South, and is distributed by Folkstreams, a national preserve of American folklore films.